kframework/c-semantics/examples/README.md

 true
 ```

-But we can also discover that we are not guranteed that a light will eventually
+But we can also discover that we are not guaranteed that a light will eventually
 turn green.
 The following should produce a counter-example:
 ```
 $ LTLMC="[]Ltl <>Ltl lightNS == green" ./a.out